Countdown (game show): Format

-Letters round
+Letters Round

 The contestant in control chooses between two stacks of face-down letter tiles, one containing vowels (A-E-I-O-U only) and the other consonants, and the assistant reveals the top tile from that stack and places it on the board.
-This is done nine times, and the final grouping must contain at least three vowels and four consonants.
+This is done nine times and the final grouping must contain at least three vowels and four consonants.
 The contestants then have 30 seconds to form the longest single word they can, using the nine revealed letters; no letter may be used more often than it appears in the selection.
 The frequencies of the letters within each stack are weighted according to their frequency in natural English, in the same manner as Scrabble.
-For example, there are many Ns and Rs in the consonant stack, but only one Q. The letter frequencies are altered by the producers from time to time, so any published list does not necessarily reflect the letters used in any particular programme.
+For example, there are many Ns and Rs in the consonant stack, but very few tiles for rarely used letters such as Q and J. The letter frequencies are altered by the producers from time to time, so any published list does not necessarily reflect the letters used in any particular programme.
 The two stacks of tiles are not replenished between rounds.

 Both contestants write down the words they form, in case they select the same one.
 After time runs out, the host asks the contestants to declare their word lengths, starting with the contestant who chose the letters.
 The host then asks the discovered words, starting with the shorter declared length.
 If one contestant has not written their word down in time, they must state this fact; if both then declare the same length, that contestant must give their word first to prevent cheating.
 If both contestants state that they have not written their words, the host allows them a moment to do so; this is typically edited out of the final broadcast.
 The contestant with the longer valid word scores one point per letter, or 18 points if they have used all nine.
 If the words are identical or of the same length, both contestants score.
 In the former case, the contestants must show their written words to each other as proof that they are the same.
 If a contestant is visually impaired, Dictionary Corner will verify the word.
 Contestants who inaccurately declare the length of their word score zero, even if the word is valid.
 Each round ends with Dictionary Corner revealing the longest words and/or any unusual ones that can be formed from the available letters, aided by the production team.

-Any word which appears in the Oxford Dictionary of English is valid, as well as accepted forms of them that may not be explicitly listed.
+Most words which appear in the Oxford Dictionary of English are valid, as well as accepted forms of them that may not be explicitly listed.
 Examples are: